netsampler/goflow2/docs/templates.md

   * Use `GetAll()` or `GetTemplates()` to snapshot templates for persistence.
   * Ensure your persistence layer handles concurrent updates (lock or batch as needed).
 * Load order:
-  * If you preload templates, do it before starting write-behind workers, so chains can initialize in order.
+  * If you preload templates, do it before calling `Start()`, so chains can initialize in order.